hamhands/incidents-2geojson/README.md

 This will probably/should be automated in the future, but for now the easiest way is to ``` git fetch ``` + ``` git pull ``` from jsonIncidents2015 subdirectory.
 If you notice the repo doesn't have the newest data, feel free to open a pull request.

 ### Requirements
-Includes ipython for development.
+Includes ipython notebook for development.
 Install by running from the project directory: ``` pip install requirements.txt ```